jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab10.md

 **Automatic Port Width Resizing**

-In the Vitis tool flow Vitis HLS provides the ability to automatically re-size ```m_axi``` interface ports to 512-bits to improve burst access.
-However, automatic port width resizing only supports standard C data types and power of two size ```struct```, where the pointer is aligned to the expected widened byte size.
+In the Vitis tool flow, Vitis HLS can automatically re-size the ```m_axi``` interface ports to 512 bits to improve burst access.
+However, automatic port width resizing only supports standard C data types and power of two sizes ```struct```, where the pointer is aligned to the expected widened byte size.
 If the tool cannot automatically widen the port, you can manually change the port width by using Vector or Arbitrary Precision (AP) as the data type of the port.
-Structs on the interface prevent automatic widening of the port.
-You must break the struct into individual elements to enable this feature.
+Structs on the interface prevent the automatic widening of the port.
+You must break the structure into individual elements to enable this feature.
 Vitis HLS controls automatic port width resizing using the following two commands:

-* ```syn.interface.m_axi_max_widen_bitwidth=<N>```: Directs the tool to automatically widen bursts on M-AXI interfaces up to the specified bitwidth.
+* ```syn.interface.m_axi_max_widen_bitwidth=<N>```: Directs the tool to widen bursts on M-AXI automatically interfaces up to the specified bitwidth.
 The value of <N> must be a power-of-two between 0 and 1024.

 * ```syn.interface.m_axi_alignment_byte_size=<N>```: Note that burst widening also requires strong alignment properties.
-Assume pointers that are mapped to ```m_axi``` interfaces are at least aligned to the provided width in bytes (power of two).
+Assume pointers mapped to ```m_axi``` interfaces are at least aligned to the provided width in bytes (power of two).
 This can help automatic burst widening.

 This example shows how to enable automatic port widening for m_axi ports in the Vivado IP flow.
 In the Vitis kernel flow, the following two config_interface settings are on by default.
-It is only in the Vivado IP flow that you have to explicit set them.
+Only in the Vivado IP flow do you have to set them explicitly.

 **example.h**
 ```c++